ionic-team/capacitor-site/docs-md/basics/workflow.md

 You will interact with the native platform underneath using Capacitor's APIs (such as [Camera](/docs/apis/camera)), or by using existing Cordova plugins with Capacitor's [Cordova Compatibility](/docs/cordova).

-As a final step you will build your application using a command similar to
+As a final step, you will build your application using a command similar to:

 ```bash
 npm run build
 ```

 If you are using a framework, follow your framework's build process.

-If for example you are using [Ionic](https://ionicframework.com/), this would be
+If, for example, you are using [Ionic](https://ionicframework.com/), this would be:

 ```bash
 ionic build